-Stress can affect your milk supply.
+Stress can affect your breast milk supply.
 It could cause the flow to slow down.
-Make sure you enjoy the bonding time with your baby and relax as much as you can.
-A great way to encourage let-down reflex is to take a warm bath or shower with your baby.
+Make sure you enjoy the bonding time with your baby and relax as much as possible.
+A great way to encourage the let-down reflex is to take a warm bath or shower with your baby.

-By having a dedicated nursing station you are already allowing yourself to be more relaxed.
-Stressed from a fussy baby?
-It could be uncomfortable gas, get your baby relief from gas with these easy tips.
+By having a dedicated nursing station, you are already allowing yourself to be more relaxed.
+Stressed from a fussy crying baby?
+Your baby could have uncomfortable gas; get your baby relief from gas with these easy tips.

 13. Get plenty of rest.

-Your body is hard at work producing milk constantly.
-It can take a toll on you.
+Your body is hard at work producing more milk constantly.
+It can take a toll on you during the first few weeks.
 This can lead to more stress if you aren’t careful.
-Keep stress away by making sure you are getting the rest your body needs.
+Keep stress away by ensuring you get the rest your body needs.

 14. Don’t be afraid to ask for help.

-If you are having trouble with anything don’t be afraid to ask for help.
-While you are still in the hospital after birth set up a time to talk to the lactation consultant if you have any concerns at all.
+If you are having trouble breastfeeding, don’t hesitate to ask for help, especially during the first few weeks.
+At the same time, you are still in the hospital after birth; set up a time to talk to the lactation consultant if you have any concerns.